 Secured business credit cards have the following parameters:

-“Payment history accounts for 35% of your credit score,” said Barry Coleman, vice president of program management and education at the National Foundation for Credit Counseling.
+“Payment history accounts for 35 percent of your credit score,” said Barry Coleman, vice president of program management and education at the National Foundation for Credit Counseling.
 “Business owners would be wise to make on-time payments.”

 In addition to secured credit cards, you could apply for a credit-builder loan.
 These loans are designed to help borrowers with no credit or bad credit improve their scores by making fixed payments on a monthly basis.
 As you make the payments, the lender will report to the credit rating agencies, helping you build or repair your credit score.

 Improving your credit score doesn’t happen overnight.
 It requires making owed payments on time.
-If you have overdue or delinquent accounts, it may take some time before these negative indicators fall off your credit report.
+If you have overdue or delinquent accounts, catch up immediately; legitimate negative marks generally remain on your report for seven years, diminishing in impact over time.

 Focus on paying down existing debts as much as possible, too, since a big factor in credit scores is your debt-to-credit ratio.
 If you have high levels of debt compared to your available credit, you should aim to create some more breathing room by paying down debts aggressively (i.e., more than the minimum balance each month).

 There are a lot of business credit cards out there, including those designed for people with no credit or bad credit.
-We recommend doing extensive research to find some options and then compare them.
+We recommend doing extensive research to find some options and then compare them, looking at factors like annual fees and APRs.
 You may qualify for more business credit cards than you realize.
 If you qualify for even a modest credit limit, you can use that card as a way to further boost your score and eventually qualify for higher credit limits and more favorable terms.

 Despite some business credit card issuers being more cautious about who they approve, there are cards for business owners with bad credit.
 Consider the following options.

-There are no annual fees and you earn 1% cash back on every business purchase.
+There are no annual fees and you earn 1 percent cash back on every business purchase.
 You can redeem points at any time, regardless of how many you’ve accumulated.

 The Bank of America Business Advantage Unlimited Cash Rewards Secured card helps establish and strengthen your business credit.
-It requires a security deposit of at least $1,000 and provides 1.5% cash back on your purchases, which you can use toward your credit card balance.
+It requires a security deposit of at least $1,000 and provides 1.5 percent cash back on your purchases, which you can use toward your credit card balance.

 There is no annual fee and your account will be reviewed periodically to see if your credit limit can be increased.
 Potentially, you could transition to an unsecured card.
-The APR is currently 27.99%, with a 4% balance transfer fee.
+The variable APR is currently 26.74 percent for purchases.
 The card comes with cash-flow-management tools and travel and emergency services, and it can even help you monitor your business credit score for free.

 The Ramp Card is unique because it doesn’t require a personal credit check or a founder guarantee.
-It provides 1.5% cash back on purchases and integrates easily into most popular accounting software programs and other must-have business tools, including Gusto and Workday.
+Instead, Ramp evaluates the business’s health, typically requiring a U.S.-incorporated business with a U.S. business bank account.
+It provides 1.5 percent cash back on purchases and integrates easily into most popular accounting software programs and other must-have business tools, including Gusto and QuickBooks.

 Robust software identifies duplicate transactions automatically and gives you information that can help you get a better price.
-The card has no annual fee, a 0% APR, and a $250 welcome credit upon approval.
+The card has no annual fee.
 Freelancers and sole proprietors are not eligible for approval.

 Business credit card options are limited for owners with bad credit, but using an approved secured or unsecured card responsibly yields multiple benefits.
 Your credit score and maximum limit will increase, and you can qualify for other business credit cards and other business funding options.